guildai/guild.ai/pages/docs/environments.md

 whether the system supports GPU acceleration and installs the corresponding Python package.

-The following options can be used to change this behvior:
+The following options can be used to change this behavior:

 `--no-tensorflow`
 : Do not install TensorFlow in the environment.
 Note that you will